Quickly exit this site by pressing the Escape key Leave this site

 For information on Donna Jones, the Police and Crime Commissioner for Hampshire and the Isle of Wight, please visit her website.

-Temporary Assistant Chief Constable (Local Policing and Public Protection)
+Assistant Chief Constable (Local Policing)

-Strategic lead for neighbourhood policing, public protection (safeguarding vulnerable people) and emergency response teams.
 Responsible for building and maintaining relationships at executive level with partner agencies, including local authorities and other emergency services.
-Leads on the force’s Legitimacy work.
-He is also the strategic force lead for LGBT+.
+Leads on the force’s use of police powers, serious violence reduction and rural policing matters.

 Assistant Chief Constable (Crime and Criminal Justice)